Nash Flows over Time with Spillback and Kinematic Waves: Spillback Model

 To show that the set on the right hand side is never empty, and thus $q_e(\theta)$ is well-defined, we prove that there is a network-wide lower bound on the outflow rate of arcs with positive queues.

-\begin{restatable}{lemma}{qwelldefined} For a given network there is an $\epsilon>0$ such that for every arc~$e$ with~$z_e(\theta)>0$ we have $f_e^-(\theta)\geq\epsilon$, and therefore the waiting time function $q_e$ is well-defined. \end{restatable} Note that there can be a long chain of full arcs behind $e$ reducing the outflow rate significantly.
-But due to the no deadlock condition and the no slack condition there has to be an arc at the end where the inflow capacity is exhausted.
-Hence, using the fair allocation condition it is possible to choose $\epsilon$ only depending on the capacities and the total number of arcs.
-For a formal proof see~\ref{ap:q_well-defined}.
+\begin{restatable}{lemma}{qwelldefined} For a given network there is an $\epsilon>0$ such that for every arc~$e$ with~$z_e(\theta)>0$ we have $f_e^-(\theta)\geq\epsilon$, and therefore, the waiting time function $q_e$ is well-defined. \end{restatable}

+\begin{proof} There can be a long chain of full arcs behind $e$ reducing the outflow rate significantly.
+But due to the no deadlock and the no slack condition there has to be an arc where the inflow capacity is exhausted.
+Using the fair allocation condition it is possible to choose $\epsilon$ only depending on the smallest capacity and the total number of arcs.